Bisht13/Inter-IIT-2k23/README.md

 ### The project setups are as follows:

-* Install Metamask flask extension version 10.24.1 or higher from the metamask-extensions Github repository.
+* Install Metamask flask extension version 10.24.x from the metamask-extensions Github repository.
 * Add it to your browser.
 * For Firefox enter `about:debugging#addons` and load the extension there.
 * For Chrome activate the developer mode and add the unzipped package of the extension.
 * Clone the repository using `git clone`.
-* Make sure that you have node version 16 installed.
+* Make sure that you have Node.js version 16.x installed.
 ## Snaps frontend
 1. Install all the dependencies:
 ```